devuri/wpframework/documentation/src/guide/getting-started.md

 ## Try It Online

-Currently, Raydium does not provide an online trial ( coming soon).
+Currently, Raydium does not provide an online trial [coming soon](#).
 To experiment with Raydium, you'll need to set it up locally by following the installation and configuration steps outlined below.

 ## Installation